• Disease Overview

 Signs & Symptoms

-Infants with Wolman disease have serious digestive abnormalities including malabsorption, a condition in which the intestines fail to absorb nutrients and calories form food.
-Malabsorption associated with Wolman disease causes persistent and often forceful vomiting, frequent diarrhea, foul-smelling, fatty stools (steatorrhea) and malnutrition.
-Because of these digestive complications, affected infants usually fail to grow and gain weight at the expected rate for their age and sex (failure to thrive).
+• Digestive abnormalities including malabsorption, a condition in which the intestines fail to absorb nutrients and calories form food which causes persistent and often forceful vomiting, frequent diarrhea, foul-smelling, fatty stools (steatorrhea) and malnutrition

-Enlargement of the liver and spleen and protrusion of the abdomen can cause umbilical hernia, a condition in which the contents of the stomach may push through an abnormal opening or tear in the abdominal wall near the bellybutton.
-Additional symptoms may also occur in Wolman disease including yellowing of the skin, mucous membranes and whites of the eyes (jaundice), a persistent low-grade fever, and poor muscle tone (hypotonia).
-Infants may exhibit delays in the development of motor skills.
+Additional symptoms may also occur in Wolman disease including yellowing of the skin, mucous membranes and whites of the eyes (jaundice), a persistent low-grade fever and poor muscle tone (hypotonia).
+Infants may have delays in the development of motor skills.

 A distinct finding associated with Wolman disease is the hardening of adrenal gland tissue due to the accumulation of calcium (calcification).
 The adrenal glands are located on top of the kidneys and produce two hormones called epinephrine and norepinephrine.
 Other hormones produced by the adrenal glands help to regulate the fluid and electrolyte balance in the body.
-Calcification of the adrenal glands is not detectable by physical examination, but can be seen with x-ray study.
+Calcification of the adrenal glands is not detectable by physical examination but can be seen with an X-ray.
 Calcification may prevent the adrenal glands from producing enough essential hormones and can affect metabolism, blood pressure, the immune system and other vital processes of the body.

 Infants with Wolman disease may experience the loss of previously acquired skills required the coordination of muscle and motor skills (psychomotor regression).
 The symptoms of Wolman disease often get progressively worse eventually leading to life-threatening complications during infancy including extremely low levels of circulating red blood cells (severe anemia), liver (hepatic) dysfunction or failure, and physical wasting away and severe weakness often associated with chronic disease and marked by weight loss and loss of muscle mass (cachexia or inanition).